Onose12/alx-low_level_programming/0x1C-makefiles/README.md

 ## Description
-An alx project about makefiles.
+An alx C project about makefiles.

 ## Tasks
 * [0-Makefile](0-Makefile)